Bayer makes 'substantial progress' in Roundup cancer lawsuits, mediator says | Law-Order

 Bayer makes 'substantial progress' in Roundup cancer lawsuits, mediator says

 Bayer lost three Roundup trials in 2018 and 2019.
-In October, the California Supreme Court declined to hear its appeal from a $20.5 million award in favor of school groundskeeper Dewayne Johnson for his non-Hodgkin's lymphoma.
+In October, the California Supreme Court declined to hear its appeal from a $20.5 million award to school groundskeeper Dewayne Johnson for his non-Hodgkin's lymphoma.
 The case is In re Roundup Products Liability Litigation, U.S. District Court, Northern District of California, No. 16-md-02741.

 - READ MORE ON: